Artwork Insurance for Maine Homes

 Service Line Insurance – What is It?

-Service line insurance pays for certain damage to some underground lines outside the foundation of your home.
+Service line insurance pays for damage to some underground lines outside the foundation of your home.
 Most insurance companies define that as:

 • Underground private water lines between your well head and your home.